No matter what type of contract work you do, presenting a proposal is the most important part of the business transaction.

 After you’ve finished describing your course of treatment, it’s time for the final piece of your proposal- the service contract.

-In the proposal generator, give your estimate a name, import your logo and/or your prospect’s logo, then navigate below to the box labeled “charges”.
+In the proposal generator, give your contract a name, import your logo and/or your prospect’s logo, then navigate below to the box labeled “charges”.
 This is where you will record all the services you will be performing and the price.
 Type the service, then use your “tab” key to create some space then type the price.
 Do this for every part of your service, from the initial inspection to the final maintenance call.

 Below this section in the editor there is a “tasks” section.
 Here you can select the service frequency for the charges listed above.